unahouExosite/docs/rpc/README.md

 }
 ```

+* `<ResourceID>` is the client id under which to deactivate the entity.
+(Please note: an earlier previous form of `deactivate` that omitted this argument is deprecated and should not be used.)

-* The first argument indicates the type of thing to deactivate:
+* The second argument indicates the type of thing to deactivate:

     `"client"` deactivate and expire the specified client interface
     key (CIK) if it was previously activated.
 If the key was not previously